knazim667/mp4-to-gif-converter/README.md

 * **FFmpeg:** A crucial command-line tool used by MoviePy for video processing.
 Make sure it's installed on your system and accessible through your system's PATH environment variable.
 You can typically install it using your operating system's package manager (e.g., `sudo apt-get install ffmpeg` on Debian/Ubuntu, `brew install ffmpeg` on macOS).
 * **ClamAV (Optional):** If you intend to enable virus scanning (`CLAMAV_ENABLED=true` in the backend `.env`), ensure you have the ClamAV daemon (`clamd`) and the command-line scanner (`clamscan`) installed and running on your system.
 Installation instructions vary depending on your operating system.
 * **AWS Account and S3 Bucket:** You will need an active AWS account and an S3 bucket created to store uploaded and processed video files.
+* **Email Account for Sending (e.g., Gmail with App Password):** If setting up the contact form, you'll need an email account configured for SMTP sending.
 * **Git:** For cloning the project repository.
 Download it from git-scm.com.

 ## 🛠️ Setup and Installation